hemashushu/docker-archlinux-gui/README.md

 ### Input method (IME) related environment variables

-If you need to use an input method (IME), such as fcitx or ibus within GUI applications in the container, you need to set these environment vairables:
+If you need to use an input method (IME), such as fcitx or ibus within GUI applications in the container, you need to set these environment variables:

 ```sh
 docker run \